 The best shows on Hulu deliver quality entertainment right into your living room (or bedroom/bathroom/whatever room you prefer).
-Streaming continues to be a bright spot, even as pandemic restrictions ease.
-And the best shows on Hulu that are available right now (July 2021) offer something for everyone, from comedies like Shrill and Party Down to dramas like The Handmaid's Tale to reality shows like The Kardashians.
+And the best shows on Hulu that are available right now offer something for everyone, from comedies like Only Murders in the Building to dramas like Handmaid's Tale to reality shows like The Kardashians.

-If you like reality TV, Hulu is the best way to binge everything from Married at First Sight to The Bachelorette.
-Drama lovers will find everything from Grey's Anatomy to Cruel Summer.
+If you like reality TV, Hulu is the best way to binge everything from Married at First Sight to The Bachelor.
+Drama lovers will find everything from Grey's Anatomy to Veronica Mars.
 And comedy fans can laugh along to PEN15, Modern Family and Broad City.

 And if you're looking for more of cinematic experience, check out our list of the best movies on Hulu.